Scobber/growattinverter/README.md

   `/solar_api/v1/GetLoggerInfo.cgi`, and `/solar_api/v1/GetActiveDeviceInfo.cgi`
 * AC phase statistics (L1-L3) are exposed through the Fronius API endpoints
 * Wifi manager with own access point for initial configuration of Wifi and MQTT server (IP: 192.168.4.1, SSID: GrowattConfig, Pass: growsolar)
-* Currently Growatt v1.24 and 3.05 protocols are implemented and can be easily extended/changed to fit anyone's needs
+* Currently Growatt v1.24, v1.25 and 3.05 protocols are implemented and can be easily extended/changed to fit anyone's needs
+* Protocol v1.25 allows configuring the inverter export limit via Modbus holding registers; the firmware automatically enables export limiting at 100% on startup

 Not supported:
 * It does not make use the RTC or SPI Flash of these boards..